The hot new Dem plan to score policy wins: Change the rules of the game

 Among legislators running for president, the idea has less traction.
 Sen. Elizabeth Warren, D-Mass., has said “everything stays on the table” if Democrats win.
 But Sen. Cory Booker, D-N.J., strongly opposes changing the filibuster.
 Sen. Amy Klobuchar, D-Minn., signed onto a bipartisan letter defending the filibuster in 2017.
 Sen. Kamala Harris, D-Calif., told a town hall questioner she was “conflicted” over the idea.

-“If you’re not able to get 60 votes on something, it must means you haven’t worked hard enough,” Sen. Kirsten Gillibrand said in an appearance on "Pod Save America."
+“If you’re not able to get 60 votes on something, it must means you haven’t worked hard enough,” Sen. Kirsten Gillibrand, D-N.Y., said in an appearance on "Pod Save America."
 She later said she would “think long and hard about it.”

 Senate rules are definitely not off-limits these days: Republicans ended filibusters on Supreme Court nominees to confirm Justice Neil Gorsuch after Democrats did the same for federal judges under Obama.

-Republicans, however, have resisted President Trump’s own repeated demands to end the filibuster on legislation.
+Republicans, however, have resisted Trump’s own repeated demands to end the filibuster on legislation.

 But they didn’t turn to Democrats to reach 60 votes on major bills either, instead using a procedure known as budget reconciliation — which requires only a majority of senators — to pass a $1.9 trillion tax cut and attempt to repeal the Affordable Care Act.